Dynamical Masses and Ages of Sirius-like Systems

 The mass of a WD implies the mass of its MS progenitor, and the progenitor mass determines the progenitor's lifetime before evolving into a WD.
 We adopt the empirical IFMR in \cite{El-Badry_2018} to compute the likelihood of a WD's progenitor mass from its dynamical mass posterior in the MCMC chain.
 Then, we multiply the distribution with the initial-mass function (IMF) in \cite{Chabrier_2003} (corrected for binaries) to obtain the posterior distribution of the initial mass.
 Finally, we perform cubic spline interpolation on MIST evolutionary tracks \citep{MIST_2016} to find the MS lifetime distribution from the initial mass posterior, assuming that the WD companion has the same metallicity as the MS primary.
 We remove any probability density beyond the age of the universe \citep[13.8 Gyr]{Planck_Collab_2020} and re-normalize the distribution.

 Our analysis is subject to potential systematics in our choice of IFMR, IMF, and stellar evolutionary model.
-We repeat the above procedures with the \cite{Cummings_2018} IFMR, the \cite{Kroupa_2001} IMF, and PARSEC evolutionary tracks \citep{Bressan_2012}, confirming that our conclusions in Section \ref{subsec:age_results} do not change significantly.
+We repeat the above procedures with the \cite{Cummings_2018} IFMR, the \cite{Kroupa_2001} IMF, and evolutionary tracks from the PAdova and TRieste Stellar Evolution Code \citep[PARSEC,][]{Bressan_2012}, confirming that our conclusions in Section \ref{subsec:age_results} do not change significantly.